 The Logitech G430, like most gaming headphones, do not have the most portable design.
 They're big and bulky with large ear cups that only lay flat and do not fold into a more compact format.
 They're a hassle to carry on you if you don't have a bag or a backpack and do not come with a case or pouch which is slightly disappointing.

 The Logitech G430 have a decent metal frame that makes the headband somewhat durable but the rest of their build quality feels cheap.
 The joints especially do not feel particularly durable and although the ear cups are dense enough to handle a few accidental drops without getting damaged, the whole build is creaky and feels a little weak.
 Also, the cable is relatively thin, not detachable and non-replaceable.
+For a better-built affordable gaming headset, we suggest looking at the Corsair HS50 or the Logitech G635 for a similar but higher-end model.

 The headphones are just stable enough for casual use but will not be ideal for running or working out.
 They're a bit tight on the head so they don't move much when gaming or walking around.
 However, since they're not made for sports, they're a bit cumbersome and will easily sway and potentially fall off your head if you use them while doing physical activities.
 The cable is also not detachable so it will yank the headphones off your head if it gets hooked on something.

 The bass is very good.
 Their LFE (low-frequency extension) is at 22Hz, which is great and more than what most speakers are able to reach.
 Accordingly, low-bass is over our neutral reference by about 2dB.
 Mid-bass and high-bass are also overemphasized, but by more than 3dB.
 Overall, the bass is thumpy, punchy, and well-balanced, but bit hyped and north of neutral which fans of bass will appreciate.
+Also, their bass delivery varies noticeably across users, and is sensitive to the quality of fit, seal, and whether you wear glasses.
+The response here represents the average bass response and your experience may vary.

 The mid-range of the Logitech G430 is excellent.
 The response is flat, even and within 0.2dB of our neutral reference.
 This ensures a clear mix and a well-balanced reproduction of vocals and lead instruments.
 The mismatch between the L/R driver is taken into consideration in the Imaging category, but it's not significant.